CraterCrash/godot-orchestrator-docs/docs/about/faq.md

 Feel free to leave it in our discord in the `#suggestions` channel, or our <ExternalLink href="https://github.com/Vahera/godot-orchestrator">GitHub repository</ExternalLink>.

 * **Are you affiliated with Godot or the Godot Engine?**<br/>
-  No, Vahera Studios is not affiliated with Godot or the Godot Engine.
+  No, Crater Crash Studios is not affiliated with Godot or the Godot Engine.

 * **Does Orchestrator support Godot 4.2 and above?**<br/>
   Yes, Orchestrator supports Godot 4.2 and above.
 It does not work with any version of Godot prior to 4.2.